astral-sh/rye/docs/guide/basics.md

 ## Working with the Project

 To run executables in the context of the virtualenv you can use the `run` command.
-For instance, if you want to use `black` you can add, install, and run it on the current directory like this:
+For instance, to use `black`, add it to the project, sync the virtual environment, and run it over the current directory like this:

 ```
 rye add black